We love to talk about our trips! (541) 450-9855

 Arriving at the Paro Airport in Bhutan

-Meet your guides as you exit the airport and have lunch.
-In the afternoon we’ll visit the Rinpung Dzong (ancient fortress) and Kyichu Lhakhang (monastery).
+We will meet the guides as you exit the airport and visit the Rinpung Dzong (ancient fortress).
+After lunch we’ll visit Kyichu Lhakhang (monastery).

 Night at hotel (L,D)